On the second integral moment of $L$-functions: Introduction

 Let $L(s, \pi)$ be the $L$-function associated $\pi$ which is an irreducible cuspidal automorphic representation of $\GL_d(\mathbb{A})$.
-It is a fundamental problem to prove an asymptotic formula for the even integral moments in $t$-aspect
+A fundamental problem is to establish the asymptotic formulas, for the even integral moments of in $t$-aspect: